kristinemlarson/gnssrefl/README.md

 - 201, 205, 206, 207, 208: Galileo frequencies
 - 302, 306, 307 : Beidou frequencies

-*Reflection parameters settings in the json file:*
+* Some json settings can be set at the command line.  run **make_json_input -h** to see these.
+Otherwise, edit the json file.

 - e1 and e2 are the min and max elevation angle, in degrees
 - minH and maxH are the min and max allowed reflector height, in meters